DavidDock/cheers-to-beers/README.md

 ![Top-Logo](public/documentaion/images/features/toplogo.png)
 ![Footer-Logo](public/documentaion/images/features/footerlogo.png)

-This is used on the both the top and footer navigation bars and is passed the relevent props to display correctly.
+This is used on the both the top and footer navigation bars and is passed the relevant props to display correctly.

 #### Avatar

 ![Avatar](public/documentaion/images/features/avatar.png)

 This is used to display the users avatar on the top navigation, comment component, comment create component, post and profile edit component.
-It passes the relevent props for src, size and text if required.
+It passes the relevant props for src, size and text if required.

 #### Asset